 Converting a Single Family Dwelling to a Commercial Building Permit

-Building Permit to Convert an Existing Single Family Dwelling to a Commercial Building
+Apply for a Building Permit to Convert an Existing Single Family Dwelling to a Commercial Building

 You need a Building Permit in Surrey to convert an existing single family dwelling to a commercial building.